Skip to main content

 }

-A lower delay means more frequent updates but higher API usage.
-A higher delay reduces API load but means data is less fresh.
+Lower delays mean more frequent updates but higher API usage.
+Higher delays reduce API load but make data less fresh.

 Configuration Example: